Voultapher/sort-research-rs/writeup/lomcyc_partition/text.md

 ## Results for other types

-A generic implementation has to handle user-defined types of various shapes paired with user-defined comparison functions.
+A generic implementation has to handle user-defined types of various shapes, paired with user-defined comparison functions.
 While there is an unlimited amount of possible combinations, it is possible to pick certain types that demonstrate possible properties and their effects.
 In the benchmarks the input length range is limited to 1e5 for practical resource reasons, except for `u64` and `i32`.

 ### i32